 1. Transcripts from every post-secondary institution

-Academic records from every post-secondary institution (including exchange or study-abroad sessions) are required as part of the supporting documents of your application.
-An unofficial copy of each transcript can be uploaded via Minerva.
+Academic records from every post-secondary institution are required as part of the supporting documents of your application.
+An unofficial copy of each transcript must be uploaded via your applicant portal.
+This includes, but is not limited to:

 Please note that unofficial copies of transcripts must include the following information: